Pulse variational quantum eigensolver on cross-resonance based hardware: Pulse-based VQA for hydrogen-based systems

 We first find the electronic energy for the angle $\alpha=20^\circ$ starting from a random guess for the variational parameters $\boldsymbol{\theta}$.
 We then find the electronic energy in increments of $2^\circ$ by initializing the optimization from the best parameters of the previous angle $\alpha$.
 Next, we compute the energy by adding the repulsion energy to the VQE-computed electronic energy.
 The resulting energy of the pulse-based Ansatz is $33.0\pm7.8\%$ closer, averaged over all angles, to the ideal minimum energy than the CNOT-based one, see Fig.~\ref{fig:h3_lagos}.
 Note that the phases of the CR gates were not optimized.
 To find the angle $\alpha_\text{min}$ that minimizes the energy of H$_3$ we fit the measured energy to fourth order polynomials shown as dashed lines in Fig.~\ref{fig:h3_lagos}.
 The pulse-based and CNOT-based approaches report an $\alpha_\text{min}$ of $30.1^\circ$ and $36.4^\circ$, respectively.
 Full CI yields an $\alpha_\text{min}$ of $29.3^\circ$, the pulse-based results are therefore more accurate then the CNOT-based ones.

 We repeat these measurements with readout error mitigation implemented using the tensored measurement fitter in Qiskit.
 Here, each CNOT-based and pulse-based VQE run is initialized with the optimal parameters found without readout error mitigation for the corresponding Ansatz and angle $\alpha$.
 REM significantly reduces the errors, e.g., compare the blue stars to the blue triangles in Fig.~\ref{fig:h3_lagos}(a).
 With REM the pulse-based and CNOT-based VQE report an $\alpha_\text{min}$ of $27.7^\circ$ and $38.2^\circ$, respectively.
 Furthermore, with REM the pulse-based VQE has a $52\pm16\%$ lower error with respect to the full CI computation than the CNOT-based Ansatz.
-Interestingly, we observe that REM lowered the absolute difference between the VQE and the full CI energy but increased the deviation of $\alpha_\text{min}$ with respect to the ideal $29.3^\circ$ value.
+Interestingly, we observe that REM lowered the absolute difference between the VQE and the full CI energy.
+However, it increased the deviation of $\alpha_\text{min}$ with respect to the ideal $29.3^\circ$ value as the fourth-order polynomial overfits the data.

-The pulse-based VQE schedule is simpler than the CNOT one, see Fig.~\ref{fig:lagos_h3_sched}.
+The pulse-based Ansatz has more parameters than its CNOT counterpart which may increase its expressivity.
+However, the pulse-based VQE schedule is simpler than the CNOT one, see Fig.~\ref{fig:lagos_h3_sched}.
 For example, the pulse-based Ansatz only has twelve single-qubit DRAG pulses.
-By contrast, the CNOT-based schedule has 45 single-qubit DRAG pulses to decompose $R_Y$ gates, implement echos~\cite{Sheldon2016}, and fix the CNOT direction, see Appendix~\ref{sec:hardware}.
-Furthermore, the duration of the schedule of the optimized pulses is less than a third of the duration of the CNOT-based schedule, see Fig.~\ref{fig:h3_lagos}(c).
+By contrast, the CNOT-based schedule has 45 single-qubit DRAG pulses to decompose $R_Y$ gates, implement echoes~\cite{Sheldon2016}, and fix the CNOT direction, see Appendix~\ref{sec:hardware}.
+Crucially, the duration of the schedule of the optimized pulses is less than one-third of the duration of the CNOT-based schedule, see Fig.~\ref{fig:h3_lagos}(c).
 After the optimization, the optimal CR pulses have an almost maximum amplitude of 1.0 and are shorter than the pulses implementing CNOT gates, compare the pulses on the control channels in Fig.~\ref{fig:lagos_h3_sched}(a) and (b).
 This is consistent with mitigating decoherence.
 While in general, short and intense pulses may induce leakage, it is not necessarily harmful.
 Leakage can help convergence, as observed in both simulations of pulse-based VQE~\cite{Asthana2022} and gate design with optimal control~\cite{Schutjens2013}.
 Our results provide further evidence of the positive impact of short and intense pulses.